Facebook Pixel How to Pose Bands: The Ultimate Guide

 How does the lighting affect the pose?

-The lighting you are using will make a difference in how you pose the band.
-If you’re shooting outdoors and are at the mercy of natural lighting (but don’t have a reflector), you will need to adjust head, hand, arm, and leg positions in order to make the best of the conditions you are working with.
+The lighting you use will make a difference in how you pose the band.
+If you’re shooting outdoors and are at the mercy of natural lighting (and you don’t have a reflector), you will need to adjust head, hand, arm, and leg positions to make the best of the conditions.

-For example, if you ended up shooting at high noon, keep chins up to avoid unflattering shadows on the neck.
-Likewise, make sure hands aren’t hidden in shadows so that they do not appear too dark.
+For example, if you end up shooting at high noon, keep the chins up to avoid unflattering shadows on the neck.
+Likewise, make sure hands aren’t hidden in shadows so they do not appear too dark.

 Jyrki 69

-If you are in the studio with more controlled light, this becomes a bit easier – assuming you have enough lights!
-Work with what you have, and find creative ways to pose the musicians in order to illuminate them in the most flattering way.
+If you are in the studio with more controlled light, this becomes a bit easier, assuming you have enough lights.
+Work with what you have, and find creative ways to pose the musicians to illuminate them in the most flattering way.
 If you don’t have enough lighting units to capture certain poses, avoid them altogether (unless you are a whiz at post-processing!).

 Karim Ortega

-(Pssst: reflectors are your best friend!
-Both indoors and outdoors.
-In outdoor situations, these help control the light.
+(Psst: Reflectors are your best friend, both indoors and outdoors.
+In outdoor situations, they help control the light.
 In indoor situations, if you don’t have enough budget for additional studio lights, you can use reflectors to bounce light and help it stretch further.
-Reflectors are budget-friendly solutions, and can even be made at home if you are DIY-savvy).
+Reflectors are budget-friendly and can even be made at home if you are DIY-savvy).

 Athanasia